 How to take betahistine

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about betahistine and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about betahistine, and will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take betahistine exactly as your doctor tells you to.
-It is usual to take one (16 mg) tablet three times daily at first.
-Once your symptoms are under control, your doctor may then reduce your dose to one (8 mg) tablet three times daily.
-Your dose and the strength of the tablets prescribed for you will both be on the label of your pack to remind you.
-Where possible, take betahistine tablets with something to eat or straight after a meal.
+It is usual to take one 16 mg tablet three times a day at first.
+Once your symptoms are under control, your doctor may then reduce your dose to one 8 mg tablet three times a day.
+You will find the directions for taking the tablets on the label of the pack to remind you about what the doctor said to you.
+Where possible, take betahistine tablets with something to eat, such as a snack or straight after a meal.

-- Try to take the tablets at the same times each day, as this will help you to remember to take them.
+- Swallow the tablet with a drink of water.
+Try to take your doses at the same times of day each day, as this will help you to remember to take the tablets regularly.

 - If you forget to take a dose, do not worry, just remember to take the next dose when it is due.
 Do not take two doses together to make up for a forgotten dose.